cloudfoundry-attic/cf-abacus/etc/concourse/README.md

 ## Profiles

 The size of the Abacus installation is configured using predefined installation profiles.
-Several flavors exist depeneding on the target use case as follows:
+Several flavors exist depending on the target use case as follows:

 - small - basic profile intended for development purposes.
 Non HA setup with minimal amount of nodes.

 - medium - defined as minimal productive installation this profile is HA but has small memory footprint.
 It is best used on staging and integration environments.

-- large - intended for production deployments on enviroments with low or moderate loads.
+- large - intended for production deployments on environments with low or moderate loads.

 - xlarge - for productive deployments with high load that need to scale  (e.g. providing a service on public cloud platform).

 - xlarge-staging - the same as xlarge but uses less resources.
-It is designed to be used for pre-productiion (staging) environments.
+It is designed to be used for pre-production (validation) environments.